ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 ## CRUD Resources

-You can imagine web applications as looking after resources (e.g. albums, users, etc).
+You can imagine web applications as looking after resources (e.g. books, users, etc).
 A web application will often allow the user to **C**reate, **R**ead, **U**pdate and **D**elete these resources.
 These are known as CRUD operations.